-See Appendix 1 for descriptions of Competent, Proficient and Expert practice ((Nurse Executives of New Zealand Inc. 2017).
+See Appendix 1 for descriptions of Competent, Proficient and Expert practice (Nurse Executives of New Zealand Inc., 2017).

-I want to apply for PDRP, what do I need to consider first?
+I want to submit for PDRP, what do I need to consider first?

-First you need to decide which level of PDRP to apply for.
-A discussion with your Clinical Leader or manager is needed to decide the level you will apply for, as their support is a mandatory requirement for PDRP.
+First you need to decide which level of PDRP to submit for.
+A discussion with your Clinical Leader or manager is needed to decide the PDRP level, as their support is a mandatory requirement for PDRP.